 Data and Estimation of Baseline Parameters.
-We merge the EDD data with gravity data from CEPII's Geography and TRADHIST databases19, as well as manufacturing data from the World Development Indicators (WDI), to produce employment (proxy for country size, L) and gross output (GO) in manufacturing.
-Current tariff levels (t{ij}) are taken directly from data, with the full matrix of tariffs from WITS in the year 2011.
-We compute the trade shares directly from data on international trade flows, with the computational steps detailed in Appendix G.1.
-We introduce a "rest of the world" (ROW) trade partner in order to capture the large value of trade not captured in our sample.
+The model fits into a gravity framework (e.g (Arkolakis et al., 2019)), thus the counterfactual analysis first requires estimation of the standard parameters.
+Gravity data from CEPII's Geography and TRADHIST databases22, as well as manufacturing data from the World Development Indicators (WDI), allow us to produce employment (proxy for country size, L) and gross output (GO) in manufacturing.
+Current tariff levels (t{ij}) are taken directly from data (see Section 2), with the full matrix of tariffs from WITS in the year 2011.
+Then, trade shares are computed directly from the data on international trade flows, with the computational steps detailed in Appendix G.1.
 Given λ{ij} , wages and per capita income are easily backed out through (11) and (12) using employment and tariff data.
-Tables H.1-H.2 in the Appendix report the trade shares matrix and estimated wages and income for the sample of countries in the counterfactual.
+Tables H.1 and H.2 in the Appendix report the trade shares matrix and estimated wages and income for the sample of countries in the counterfactual.